-Tax Planning: Best Tax Saving Options For Salaried Employees
+Tax Planning: Best Tax Saving Options For Salaried Employees in 2020

 As this financial year is close to its end, one thing that comes to every individual’s mind is the phrase ‘Tax Liability’.
 On the other hand, given a choice, most of us wouldn’t even want to pay tax on the income we earn.
 But we should.
 As citizens of India, it is our rightful duty to pay taxes as we are also consumers of the country’s public infrastructure and facilities, and income tax is an important source of revenue for the government.
 So, it is our responsibility to contribute towards building and maintaining the public infrastructure.
 Paying income tax and filing income tax returns on time ensure that.